September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 First, quiet external noise so you can hear what your intuition is saying.
 Distinguish that steady inner voice from louder impostors like raw fear or wishful thinking.

-• Notice physical cues.
-Your body often signals preference before your mind does.
+• Notice physical cues; your body often signals preference before your mind does.

 Using life-path insight for deeper alignment

-Concepts from Dan Millman’s work, “The Life You Were Born to Live,” and tools like the Life Purpose App can add a layer of self-knowledge to decision-making.
-Using your birth date, these systems identify a life number that highlights themes, strengths, and likely challenges.
+Concepts from Dan Millman’s The Life You Were Born to Live and tools like the Life Purpose App can add self-knowledge to decision-making.
+These systems identify a life number that highlights themes, strengths, and likely challenges.

 This isn’t fortune-telling.
-It’s a tool to better understand your default tendencies and what truly resonates with you.
+It’s a way to better understand your default tendencies and what truly resonates with you.
 Some life paths are wired for leadership, others for collaborative support—knowing your pattern helps explain why some choices feel natural and others feel like constant struggle.

 Tools that support your decision process